SAP-samples/cloud-sf-extension-cap-sample/mission/cicd/README.md

 ### Set up Continuous Integration and Delivery Pipeline

-1. In your subaccount in the SAP Cloud Platform cockpit, choose Subscriptions.
+1. In your subaccount in the SAP BTP cockpit, choose **Instances and Subscriptions**.
-2. Search for “Continuous Integration” and choose **Continuous Integration & Delivery**
+2. Search for **Continuous Integration & Delivery** and select **Go to Application**.
-4. Click **Subscribe**, if you have not already subscribed to this service and click on “Go to Application”.

    ![Git Commit](./images/openCICDService.png)

-5. Login to the Continuous Integration & Delivery application using the company identity provider account credentials.
+4. Login to the Continuous Integration & Delivery application using the company identity provider account credentials.
-6. In the next step, we will configure credentials for connecting SAP Cloud Platform Continuous Integration and Delivery to other services like Git and Cloud Accounts.
+5. In the next step, we will configure credentials for connecting SAP Continuous Integration and Delivery to other the cloud accounts.

-7. Dreate the credentials to connect to GitHub to clone the sources.
+Let us create Credentials to connect to GitHub to clone the sources.
 This step is only needed if your GitHub repository is private else you can skip this step.
-  - Choose the **Credentials** tab and click **+**.
-In the username field, enter your GitHub username.
+  - Choose the **Credentials** tab and then choose **+**.
+For the user name, enter your Github user name.
   - For **Type**, select **Basic Authentication**.
+  - In the **Username** field enter your GitHub user.
-  - For **Password**, use the personal access token which you created in the GitHub in previous step.
+  - For **Password**, use the personal access token which you created in your GitHub account in the previous section.

      ![Git Commit](./images/gitCredentials.png)

-8. In the Credentials tab, choose **+** (Create Credentials) to configure credentials of a Cloud Platform user, who has the appropriate permissions.
+6. In the Credentials tab, choose **+** (Create Credentials) to configure credentials of a SAP BTP user, who has the appropriate permissions.
 The user must have the Space Developer role and also be a member of the specified Cloud Foundry organization and space.
 We recommend using a technical user.
 However, you can use also use your cloud credentials.
   - Enter a name for the cloud credentials, ex: cloud-credentials
   - **Type**: Choose **Basic Authentication**
-  - In the **Username** field enter your SAP Cloud Platform email id
+  - In the **Username** field enter your SAP BTP email id
-  - In the **Password** field enter your SAP Cloud Platform user password
+  - In the **Password** field enter your SAP BTP user password

    ![Cloud Credentials](./images/cloudCredentials.png)